shiyingzheng/recipe_search/cookin/README.md

 ## Debugging

-You can try both of the following for debugging when `heroku local` fails to boot worker
+- You can try both of the following for debugging when `heroku local` fails to boot worker

         python3 manage.py runserver
         web: gunicorn cookin.wsgi

-To open and search the logs of the deployed app:
+- To open and search the logs of the deployed app:

         heroku addons:open papertrail

+- Every time you merge master into your own branch, make sure the migrations do not conflict.

+If conflict exists, you may fix it the dumb way:

+        git checkout master
+        python3 manage.py migrate
+        git checkout [your-branch]
+        rm [your migrations that conflict with master] python3 manage.py makemigrations

+You may need to go into psql to delete a table etc. When you can successfully make a migration, run:

+        python3 manage.py migrate

 ### Style: